 Morning

 Main Street in East Aurora, between Olean Street and Buffalo Road, boasts a variety of shops, restaurants, and historical landmarks.
 The Roycroft Campus and the Elbert Hubbard Museum provide insight into the successful Arts and Crafts movement community that once thrived here.
-The campus contains nine of the original fourteen buildings, including the inn, chapel, and workshop buildings.
+The campus contains nine of the original 14 buildings, including the inn, chapel, and workshop buildings.

 The Millard Fillmore House on Shearer Avenue is also a must-see, as it is the only home in the country that a president built with his own hands.